teancom/codex/aws.md

 ```

 I use the `(( concat ... ))` operator to [DRY][DRY] up the
 configuration.
-This way, if we need to move the BOSH director to
+This way, if we need to move the BOSH Director to
 a different region (for whatever reason) we just change
 `meta.aws.region` and the availability zone just tacks on "a".